RexTyranno/Agrima_27-04-2025/README.md

-A system that generates reports on store uptime and downtime based on status data.
+Generates reports on store uptime and downtime based on status data.
 This application monitors store activity, calculates uptime/downtime metrics across different time windows, and provides an API to request and download reports.

 ## Features